Artificial intelligence industry in China: Leading companies

 Leading AI-centric companies and start-ups include Baidu, Tencent, Alibaba, SenseTime, 4Paradigm and Yitu Technology.
 Chinese AI companies iFlytek, SenseTime, Cloudwalk and DJI have received attention for facial recognition, sound recognition and drone technologies.
+Chinese AI companies' success at raising funds from domestic and foreign investors has resulted in a substantial number of unicorns (privately held companies valued over US$1 billion).

 China's government takes a market-oriented approach to AI, and has sought to encourage private tech companies in developing AI.
 In 2018, it designated Baidu, Alibaba, iFlytek, Tencent, and SenseTime as "AI champions".
+It was the Ministry of Science and Technology specifically, that established a national AI team.
+All of the companies listed were found on the MIT Technology Review's list of the smartest companies in the world in 2017 with major players being Baidu, Alibaba, and Tencent.
+The first AI national team was named to advance next-generation AI tools and systems.
+The initiative supports China's strategy for Global AI leadership, with specific businesses named, looking to leverage their strengths to accelerate AI technologies like voice assistants and cars that drive themselves.
+Different companies were tasked with different activities, like Baidu's Apollo platform, which heads self-driving vehicles, is working on mapping sensors and AI algorithms to create commercial systems in China.
+Alibaba's cloud computing division was tasked with developing city brains to optimize traffic flows.
+These AI solutions focus on broad urban AI applications.
+Tencent was given medical vision tasks while iFlytek focused on voice intelligence.

 In 2023, Tencent debuted its large language model Hunyuan for enterprise use on Tencent Cloud.
 New leading AI startups include Baichuan, Zhipu AI, Moonshot AI and MiniMax which were praised by investors as China's new "AI Tigers" in 2024.
 01.AI has also been touted as a leading startup.
 In January 2025, DeepSeek launched its model DeepSeek-R1 and surprised the Western world.
 Its performance with minimal hardware is comparable to the leading models in the US.
 DeepSeek is a subsidiary of High-Flyer, a privately owned company in Hangzhou, Zhejiang.